 There are two types of cosmos flowers.
 The Cosmos sulphureus, which is native to Mexico, South America, and parts of the United States.
 These plants are drought tolerant and love hot weather.
 If you live in a hot climate, this is the variety for you.
 On the other hand, the Cosmos bipinnatus is the more common variety.
 It is the more colorful of the two varieties but less tolerant of heat.

 The cosmos flower comes in several varieties.
 When selecting a variety to add to your garden, consider what colors and sizes interest you.
 Some of the varieties include the bright light mix (yellow, orange, and red flowers) and the cosmic orange.
-Other varieties are peppermint candy (white and pink flowers).
+Other varieties are peppermint candy (white, purple and pink flowers).
 Also seashell series (a mix of colors), and the chocolate cosmos (dark red flower).
 Most of these varieties get to be about three feet tall except for the cosmic orange variety.
 Cosmic orange only gets to be about 1-2 feet tall.

-Caring For Your Cosmos Flower
+How to Care For Your Cosmos Flower

 Watering Your Cosmos Flower